rvegajr/ez-api-urf-net/README.md

 ## Known Issues

 Swashbuckle.OData has not been updatd for ASP.NET 7.
 I included a compiled version from https://github.com/andyward/Swashbuckle.OData which fixed the issues that were preventing it from rendering swagger.
+The DLL was compiled and included in repo under "ez-api-urf-net\tools\Swashbuckle.OData"